wqking/eventpp/doc/callbacklist.md

 **Public types**

 `Handle`: the handle type returned by appendListener, prependListener and insertListener.
 A handle can be used to insert a callback or remove a callback.
-To check if a `Handle` is empty, convert it to boolean, *false* is empty.
+To check if a `Handle` is empty, convert it to boolean, *false* is empty. `Handle` is copyable.
 `Callback`: the callback storage type.

 **Functions**